 The server provides some helpful diagnostic information through a number of built-in zones under the pseudo-top-level-domain bind in the CHAOS class.
+These zones are part of a built-in view (see version The version the server should report via a query of the name version.bind with type TXT, class CHAOS.
+The default is the real version number of this server.
+Specifying version none disables processing of the queries.

-These zones are part of a built-in view (see Section 6.2.25) of class CHAOS which is separate from the default view of class IN.
-Most global configuration options (allow-query, etc) will apply to this view, but some are locally overridden: notify, recursion and allow-new-zones are always set to no.
+Section 6.2.25) of class CHAOS which is separate from the default view of class IN.
+Most global configuration options (allow-query, etc.) will apply to this view, but some are locally overridden: notify, recursion and allow-new-zones are always set to no.